CarloVelarde/Kneaded-Touch-Massage/README.md

 ## Features

-Home page, contac page, and about page
+Home page, contact page, and about page

 ## Deployment